georgeus19/klofan/docs/use-cases/stat-use-case.md

 # Statistical Data Use Case
 In this use case, a user wants to convert their statistical csv data about czech regions to rdf so that entities and properties are from known vocabularies and ideally done correctly.

-This is a follow up to the food use case so there will be a lot of steps skipped and the focus will be on a vocabulary specific type recommendation rather than on general purspose recommendation which was showcased in the food use case.
+This is a follow up to the food use case so there will be a lot of steps skipped and the focus will be on a vocabulary specific recommendation rather than on general purspose recommendation which was showcased in the food use case.

+Vocabulary specific recommendation means that it recommends to change the schema certain way and represent part of the schema using specific vocabulary way that would not be possible with using any general purpose matching method (e.g. comparing by string).

 The look the following way:
 ```csv